 It amazes me how long and complicated my journey has been.
 The hows and whys are all answered now, but knowledge seems to be the only real difference in me.
-As I reflect back, I remember my mother telling me how I came to be adopted and what condition I was in when my parents first got me.
+As I reflect back, I remember my mother telling me how I came to be adopted, learning about the arms that held me, and what condition I was in when my parents first got me.
 All these years of knowing how sickly I was and how several pediatricians told my parents I would die . . . the reality just never registered until now.
 The doctors told my parents to give me back to the agency, that if I didn’t die, I would be a drain on them emotionally and financially.

 One doctor thought I had cystic fibrosis and was certain I would never make it.
 I was frail and had lost weight, I screamed relentlessly and inconsolably and kept my mother pacing the floors night after night.
 In today’s world, I would be termed a “failure to thrive” baby but by the standards of 1959, they didn’t know any better.